 |The Verdict: Yes rather than no. Make sure to contact your vet before feeding your dog lettuce.|

-If you want to give your dog some lettuce, chop it up into small pieces that will make it easier for them to digest it, and serve it crunchy and raw, or cook it, without adding any spices, of course.
+If you want to give your dog some lettuce, chop it up into small pieces that will make it easier for them to digest it, serve it crunchy and raw, or cook it without adding any salt, sugar, or spices, of course.

 Before you introduce any new food to your dog’s diet, you need to start with a small portion, and it’s no different with lettuce.
-This nutritious veggie can be a good source of vitamins for your furry companion, but you should pay attention to portions.
+This nutritious veggie can be a great addition to your furry companion’s diet, but you should pay attention to portions.
+You can serve either raw or cooked lettuce, but don’t make lettuce a daily food for your dog.